jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         a proportional ratio of 1/1,618 between the size of nearby and well-defined elements, it will guarantee success in the expression and projection of harmony, beauty and naturalness.</p>\n"
-    - question: When is tooth whitening indicated?
+    - question: When is teeth whitening indicated?
       answer: "<p>Like any aesthetic treatment, the indication of whether or not to perform a teeth whitening is determined by the patient's own perception and needs.
 This procedure allows us to remove stains and dental pigmentations